Sunday, August 1, 2021

 This will allow time for saying goodbyes in a safe “hug zone” outside our main entrance before our Kindergarten team takes children to classrooms.
 Look for your child’s teacher and teaching assistants holding signs indicating where each class should meet near the main entrance / Jesus statue.
 Each class will be color coded and have a designated area to meet, and each student will have a color-coded dot to stand on to maintain social distancing:

-101 – Miss Faetanini: Green, Meet by Jesus statue
+101 – Miss Faetanini: Green, Meet in front of Jesus statue / main entrance

 If your Kindergartener will ride the bus to school during the first week of school, please email his/her teacher so arrangements can be made to assist your child in getting to the classroom.